-Vulnerable populations such as victims of violence, natural and man-made disasters, as well as micro-merchants from poor communities, are a prime beneficiary of the protocol.
+Vulnerable populations such as victims of violence, and natural and man-made disasters, as well as micro-merchants from poor communities, are prime beneficiaries of the protocol.
 Such populations can rely on memberships within local associations, who can become both credential providers and funding donors.
-In addition to lending, donations can also benefit from a global and open protocol such as Growr, giving the donors a complete transparency of the impact of each dollar they give.
+In addition to lending, donations can also benefit from a global and open protocol such as Growr, giving the donors complete transparency of the impact of each dollar they give.